mindersec/minder/docs/docs/run_minder_server/run_the_server.md

 This guide will walk you through how to:
 - Retrieve the latest source code
 - Set up your development environment
-- Run the dependant applications
+- Run the dependent applications
 - Create a Provider
 - Set up authentication